sophiabits/grapher-react/README.md

             users: {
                 // read a prop and pass it to the query
                 params: (props) => ({ groupId: props.groupId }),

+                // can also use an array (will be extracted from props via _.pick):
+                params: ['groupId'],

                 query: 'groups.users.get',
             },
         },